Gabby Banzon has hosted 39 episodes.

 Grant is dope.

-But in all honesty, Grant is a board-certified music therapist fueled by coffee that currently provides both clinical and community-based services for adults with intellectual and developmental disabilities in the greater Los Angeles area.
+But in all honesty, Grant is a board-certified music therapist fueled by coffee works with individuals with disabilities across the lifespan in clinical, community, and school-based settings.
 He attended the University of Evansville for his undergraduate coursework and completed his internship at Denton Independent School District in Denton, TX.
-Grant has presented at workshops and conferences at both the regional and national levels on topics including community music therapy and the development of musical identity for individuals with intellectual and developmental disabilities.
+He is currently pursuing his Masters.
+Grant has presented at workshops and conferences at the regional, national, and international levels on topics including community music therapy and the development of musical identity and the impact of music therapy in that process.

 Michael Viega, Ph.D., LCAT, MT-BC, is an Assistant Professor of Music Therapy at Montclair State University, and a Fellow in the Association of Music and Imagery.
 He has published and presented internationally on a wide range of topics such as Hip Hop and music therapy, arts-based research methodologies, therapeutic songwriting and adverse childhood experiences, and music therapy and adolescent development.
 As a music therapy clinician, he has worked extensively with children and adolescents who have experienced childhood adversity and trauma.
 He serves on the editorial board for the Journal of Music Therapy, Music Therapy Perspectives, and Voices: A World Forum for Music Therapy.